hoyinng/LoL-Player-Tracker/README.md

-# LoL-player-tracker
+# LoL-Player-Tracker

 ### What this program do

-LoL-player-tracker return a list of all the teammate and opposing players a player had in the past.
+LoL-Player-Tracker return a list of all the teammate and opposing players a player had in the past.

-LoL-player-tracker takes in an in-game name & region and compute a text file containing informations of the teammates that the player have played with and other relevant informations.
+LoL-Player-Tracker takes in an in-game name & region and compute a text file containing informations of the teammates that the player have played with and other relevant informations.

 All match history retrieve will be saved in local disk.